braintree/braintree_android/v5_MIGRATION_GUIDE.md

 `BraintreeClient` and `ThreeDSecureClient` no longer require references to Fragment or Activity and do not need to be instantiated in `OnCreate`.

+3DS V1 is no longer supported, so `versionRequested` has been removed from `ThreeDSecureRequest` and `ThreeDSecureV1UICustomization` has been removed.

 ```diff
 class MyActivity : FragmentActivity() {